North Tawton: Notable people

-William Budd

 The doctor William Budd (1811–1880) was born in the town, son of Samuel Budd, the local surgeon.
 His researches into the incidence of typhoid during an epidemic in the town led to him establishing that typhoid fever was spread contagiously, and in particular that the infection was excreted and could be contracted by drinking contaminated water.
 This discovery contributed to national improvements in public health through improved sanitation.

-Ted Hughes / Sylvia Plath / Assia Wevill

-The poet Ted Hughes (1930–1998) bought a house, Court Green, in North Tawton in 1961 with his then-wife Sylvia Plath (1932–1963), who lived there briefly with him until their separation in December 1962.
+The poet Ted Hughes (1930–1998) bought a house, Court Green, in North Tawton, in 1961 with his then-wife Sylvia Plath (1932–1963), who lived there briefly with him until their separation in December 1962.
 After Plath's suicide, Ted Hughes moved his partner Assia Wevill into Court Green where Assia helped care for Hughes' and Plath's two children, Frieda and Nicholas.
 In due course Hughes made North Tawton his permanent home, until his fatal myocardial infarction in a Southwark, London, hospital on 28 October 1998, while undergoing treatment for colon cancer.

-"Jam and Jerusalem" / Clatterford

 In 2005, North Tawton was used as the location for the filming of Jennifer Saunders' BBC television series Jam & Jerusalem.
 The town represented the fictional Clatterford St Mary.
 St Peter's Church and North Tawton Town Hall featured prominently in the series.

-Windfarm Wars

 The nearby Den Brook Wind Farm and the residents local to it were featured in a four-part BBC documentary called Windfarm Wars.
 Broadcast in 2011, the documentary covered the seven years of legal processes involved with the windfarm receiving planning permission.
 The windfarm was finally constructed in 2016.

+Sport

+North Tawton has Football, Rugby and Bowling clubs.